rouroulike/clash/Home.md

 This wiki will cover both versions of Clash.

 > This documentation is still in the works, and we strive to improve it.
   You are welcome to contribute.

-# Getting started
+# Getting Started
 You can either grab the pre-built binaries of Clash from [https://github.com/Dreamacro/clash/releases](https://github.com/Dreamacro/clash/releases) or build locally.
 Clash requires Golang 1.13 or a higher version.

 ```
 $ go get -u -v github.com/Dreamacro/clash
-$ GOOS=darwin GOARCH=amd64 go build github.com/Dreamacro/clash # build Clash for darwin-amd64
+$ GOOS=darwin GOARCH=amd64 go build github.com/Dreamacro/clash
 ```

 No output indicates that the build was successful.
 You should get the executable binary in your current directory.